 - Could incentivize multi-family developers to incorporate desirable features in their projects, such as accessible units or family-size units.
-Affordability to lower-income households could also be an eligibility criterion, if desired. - As noted below, this action could outcompete affordable housing tax incentives with for-profit developers who would rather build market-rate housing in some cases. - Determine how to most effectively structure the MUPTE to complement other abatement programs and address potentially unmet housing needs prior to adopting and implementing a MUPTE program. - This tool can be used to supplement land acquisition and banking by targeting specific sites to apply the tax exemption, particularly for sites where the City cannot afford property acquisition.
-Instead of directly acquiring land, the City could consider a site-specific MUPTE or Multiple Unit Limited Tax Exemption (MULTE).
-This would help incentivize private developers to acquire vacant or underutilized properties for multi-unit development while enjoying a permanent or temporary property tax exemption.
-This approach minimizes upfront public costs while enabling private developers to identify and secure sites for development.
+Affordability to lower-income households could also be an eligibility criterion, if desired. - As noted below, this strategy could outcompete affordable housing tax incentives with for-profit developers who would rather build market-rate housing in some cases.

 - Housing Need Addressed: As identified in the HCA, West Linn has a very low supply of land that is available for multi-family housing.
-This action has the potential to increase development of multi-family housing in targeted areas of the city.
-Depending on how it is structured, this program could also encourage apartments with family-sized units (2-3 bedrooms) and accessible housing options for seniors. - Population served: Depends on how the program is structured; could be targeted to benefit low-income households, people with disabilities, larger families, etc. - Income level: Depends on how the program is structured. - Benefits and Burdens: This action has the potential to benefit various priority populations by encouraging housing needed by those communities

-(accessible units, family units, affordable units, etc.).
+This strategy has the potential to increase development of multi-family housing in targeted areas of the city.
+Depending on how it is structured, this program could also encourage apartments with family-sized units (2-3 bedrooms) and accessible housing options for seniors. - Population served: Depends on how the program is structured; could be targeted to benefit low-income households, people with disabilities, larger families, etc. - Income level: Depends on how the program is structured. - Benefits and Burdens: This strategy has the potential to benefit various priority populations by encouraging housing needed by those communities (accessible units, family units, affordable units, etc.).
 The City could also target a MUPTE program to specific geographies to target housing development in neighborhoods where it is most needed, or best supported by transit or services.
 A challenge for the City will be to determine how best to balance those various needs to determine what housing types or features are most appropriate to include as criteria for the MUPTE abatement.
-This should be considered in the broader context of the HPS to ensure that the City's actions benefit all priority populations in equitable ways.

-No burdens on priority populations are anticipated for this action, provided it is implemented in the ways described above.
+This should be considered in the broader context of the HPS to ensure that the City's actions benefit all priority populations in equitable ways. - No burdens on priority populations are anticipated for this strategy, provided it is implemented in the ways described above. - Housing tenure: Typically for-rent.

-- Housing tenure: Typically for-rent. - Magnitude: Moderate This action could encourage production of more multi-family units that meet housing needs not currently being met by the private market.
+Magnitude: Moderate - This strategy could encourage production of more multi-family units that meet housing needs not currently being met by the private market.
 However this program does not necessarily require the provision of affordable housing; therefore, it may outcompete affordable housing tax incentives with for-profit developers who would rather build market-rate housing.
 This program should be carefully considered as possibly competitive with the low-income tax exemptions.
 However, the MUPTE can also be designed to require affordable units as well.